GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-site/configuration-site.md

 }
 ```

-### What Invenco Sends if they are Unable to Push Site Configuration Update Notification to Site
+### What Invenco Sends if they are Unable to Pull Site Configuration Update Notification to Terminal
 Follow [Default Configuration Error Handling](#default-configuration-error-handling).

 ```javascript